RentsV/to-do-service-au25/docs/tutorials/update-a-task.md

    }"
    ```

-   Let's break it down:
+   To break it down:
-   * Backslashes are just for readability - to break a long command into multiple lines.
+   * Backslashes are just for readability - to break a long command into separate lines.
    * `-X PUT` followed by an endpoint tells curl which HTTP method to use.
    * `-H` specifies the header.
-(Postman does it automatically when the body is in JSON.)
+This is different from how Postman does it.
    * `-d "{...}"` defines the body data.
    * Backslashes in the request body escape double quotes.
    Otherwise, the shell would interpret double quotes as part of code.